 Mandates and training for healthcare professionals

 Cultural competence is not only a professional expectation but also a legal requirement for pharmacists and healthcare professionals, as outlined by the Equality Act 2010 in the UK.
 This act delineates nine protected characteristics, including age and sexual orientation, making discrimination based on these factors illegal.
 In the United States, anti-discrimination laws are spread across various pieces of legislation rather than consolidated into a single act.
+In both cases, these legal frameworks set the baseline for how cultural competence is expected to be reflected in practice and in training.

 Furthermore, the Liaison Committee on Medical Education (LCME) ensures that this legislation is integrated into medical education.
 As a result, all medical programs accredited by the LCME are required to include the recognition and addressing of gender and cultural biases within their curricula.
 Additionally, tools such as the Tool for Assessing Cultural Competence Training (TACCT) assist medical schools in evaluating and improving their approaches to cultural competence.